 Not all training videos are created equal.
 The most effective ones are specific, clear, and tailored to your goals.
 Here are a few formats that consistently get results:

-Real-life or role-play scenarios show reps exactly how to respond in common situations, from handling complaints to offering upsells.
-These videos work because they feel relevant, relatable, and memorable.
+Real-life or role-play scenarios show customer service reps exactly how to handle common situations—from resolving complaints to turning upset customers into satisfied customers.
+These videos work because they feel authentic, relatable, and easy to remember.

-Your support team needs to understand what they're supporting.
-These explainer videos break down features, walk through tools, or introduce updates so reps can speak confidently and accurately.
+Support teams need to fully understand what they represent.
+These videos break down product features, demonstrate tools, or highlight updates so employees can communicate with accuracy and confidence.

 1. Vizio – Homescreen OS Introduction

-- Purpose: Demo of SaaS tool for internal support and onboarding
+- Purpose: Demonstrates product workflows for internal support and onboarding.

 2. Temkin Group – Customer Experience Overview

-- Style: Animated typography and visuals with voiceover
+- Style: Animated typography and iconography with professional narration.

 3. Lemonade Insurance- Bad Service Skit